-There were none.
+There were no items of urgent business.

 23/20 London Local Authorities Act 1990: Application for Street Designation Order

 The Committee considered the application to designate a section of public highway outside Jalal Butcher's & Grocer's, 123 High Street, Thornton Heath, CR7 8RZ.